Chana Halwa

 Pro Tips

-• 💡Tip 1: Soak kala chana overnight for easier cooking and digestion.
+• 💡Tip 1: Soak chana dal overnight for extra creamy halwa.

 Storage & Serving

-Store in an airtight container in the refrigerator for up to 3 days.
-Reheat gently in a microwave or on a tawa before serving.
-Avoid freezing, as texture may change.
+Store leftover halwa in an airtight container in the refrigerator for up to 3 days.
+Reheat gently in a microwave or on tawa, adding a splash of milk if needed to restore softness.

 Best served: Breakfast or Lunch